 No. You may file a Petition for Custody and Support of the Minor Children, if there is no other case that has been filed anytime, anywhere regarding the children of this relationship.
 You may file this type of case if you are married to the other parent, or if you are not married to the other parent and you have both signed a Voluntary Declaration of Paternity regarding each child.
 If you are married to the other parent and later decide that you would like a divorce or legal separation, you will have to file a new case and pay the filing fees for that case.

 You cannot bring up new issues in your response.
 You can answer to what the other parent requested and you can ask the court for an order different from what the other parent requested.
-If you have requests of your own, about different issues, you will need to file your own Order to Show Cause.
+If you have requests of your own, about different issues, you will need to file your own Request for Order

 The parent who does not have the children more than half of the time is entitled to visitation with the children.
 In order to avoid conflicts and eliminate confusion, a specific visitation plan can be developed.
 The visitation plan may include specific weekends (the 1st, 3rd and 5th of each month,) the pick-up and drop-off times, and a schedule for holidays.

 Supervised visitation may be ordered when the children’s safety and well-being require that visits with the other parent be supervised by another adult, or a professional agency.